 With any workout program, there's always the risk of overdoing things.
 A simple way to make sure you're not moving too fast is to take the talking test.
 If you can still talk while you're exercising, you're doing OK.
 If you get to a point where you're too winded to speak, it's time to slow down.

-Next week I'll tell you about the things you should always bring along with and how to stay safe walking.
+Next week I'll tell you about the things you should always bring along with you and how to stay safe walking.